ssbc/handbook.scuttlebutt.nz/getting-started.md

 tell us a bit about yourself in #new-people are we can help you find other people that you might be interested in getting to know better.

 **NOTE:** There is no edit.
-There is no Undo.
+There is no undo.
 There is no delete.
 So, use your spellcheck, actually look at the Preview, and don't publish in anger.
 You won't be able to take it back.